Bookrage001/osc/resources/docs/editing-sessions.md

 ## Widget resizing / dragging

 Selected widget can be resized using its south, south-east and east handles.
 It can be dragged with its north-west handle.

+## Multiple selection

+When holding the `ctrl` key, multiple widgets can be selected for edition:

+- they must share the same parent widget
+- context-menu actions and properties changes apply apply to all selected widgets
+- resizing / dragging will not be available